Curly Toe Surgery

 Curly Toe Surgery Procedure

 The surgery is usually a day case procedure.
-Under an anaesthetic, an incision is made under the toe/toes.
-The tendon is cut.
-The toe is now able to be straightened and will be taped to the neighbouring toe for 3 -4 weeks.
-The toe is numbed with local anaesthetic for pain relief.
+Under an anaesthetic, an incision is made under the toe or toes, and the tendon is cut.
+The toe can then be straightened and will be taped to the neighbouring toe for 3–4 weeks.
+The toe is numbed with local anaesthetic for pain relief, and the procedure is typically performed by an experienced

 The Hospital Stay